hadivafaii/IterativeVAE/README.md

-## The Official PyTorch Implementation of "Brain-like Variational Inference" ([Paper Link](https://arxiv.org/pdf/2410.19315))
+## The Official PyTorch Implementation of "Brain-like Variatonal Inference" ([NeurIPS 2025 Paper](https://openreview.net/forum?id=573IcLusXq))

 Welcome to the *"Brain-like Variational Inference"* codebase!

 ## Introduction

 Variational free energy (F) is the same thing as negative ELBO from machine learning.
 Why do we care?
-Because F minimization unifies popular generative models like VAEs with major cornerstones of theoretical neuroscience like sparse coding and predictive coding:
+Because F minimization unifies popular generative models like VAEs with major cornerstones of theoretical neuroscience like Sparse Coding and Predictive Coding:

 ![Model Tree](./media/model_tree.png)